Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Enable job metrics in AWS Glue to estimate the number of data processing units (DPUs).
 Based on the profiled metrics, increase the value of the spark.yarn.executor.memoryOverhead job parameter.
 - [ ] Enable job bookmarks in AWS Glue to estimate the number of data processing units (DPUs).
 Based on the profiled metrics, increase the value of the num-executors job parameter.

-### A company uses Amazon Elasticsearch Service (Amazon ES) to store and analyze its website clickstream data.
-The company ingests 1 TB of data daily using Amazon Kinesis Data Firehose and stores one day's worth of data in an Amazon ES cluster.
-The company has very slow query performance on the Amazon ES index and occasionally sees errors from Kinesis Data Firehose when attempting to write to the index.
-The Amazon ES cluster has 10 nodes running a single index and 3 dedicated master nodes.
-Each data node has 1.5 TB of Amazon EBS storage attached and the cluster is configured with 1,000 shards.
-Occasionally, JVMMemoryPressure errors are found in the cluster logs.
-Which solution will improve the performance of Amazon ES?

-- [ ] Increase the memory of the Amazon ES master nodes.
-- [ ] Decrease the number of Amazon ES data nodes.
-- [x] Decrease the number of Amazon ES shards for the index.
-- [ ] Increase the number of Amazon ES shards for the index.

 ### A company is streaming its high-volume billing data (100 MBps) to Amazon Kinesis Data Streams.
 A data analyst partitioned the data on account_id to ensure that all records belonging to an account go to the same Kinesis shard and order is maintained.
 While building a custom consumer using the Kinesis Java SDK, the data analyst notices that, sometimes, the messages arrive out of order for account_id.
 Upon further investigation, the data analyst discovers the messages that are out of order seem to be arriving from different shards for the same account_id and are seen when a stream resize runs.
 What is an explanation for this behavior and what is the solution?

 - [x] There are multiple shards in a stream and order needs to be maintained in the shard.
 The data analyst needs to make sure there is only a single shard in the stream and no stream resize runs.